-- n.
-Department and variety stores; - o.
-Restaurants. - 2.
-Business and professional offices. - 3.
-Banks. - Post Offices. - Firehouses. - 6.
-Newspapers and job printing. - 7.
-Clubs and fraternal organizations. - 8.
+- 1. Post Offices. - 2.
+Firehouses. - 3.
+Newspapers and job printing. - 4.
+Clubs and fraternal organizations. - 5.
 Automobile salesrooms, gasoline filling stations and garages for the storage and repair of not more than 15 motor vehicles, subject to the following conditions and restrictions: - a.
 All automobile repair work, with the exception of emergency work, shall be conducted wholly within a building. - b.
 No more than 12 vehicles may be displayed or stored outside of an automobile showroom, gasoline filling station or garage during hours when such a business is closed. - c.
-Any automobile salesroom, gasoline filling station or garage that is located adjacent to a residence or residentially zoned property shall be buffered by walls, fences and/or vertical landscape screening as recommended by the Town Tree Warden and the Planning and Zoning Commission. - d.
+Any automobile salesroom, gasoline filling station or garage that is located adjacent to a residence or residentially zoned property shall be buffered by walls, fences and/or vertical landscape screening as recommended by the Town Planner and the Planning and Zoning Commission. - d.
 No entrance or driveway to any building within which such a use is conducted shall have less than 20 feet of clear width at any point; - e.
-No entrance or driveway to any premises on which any such use is conducted shall be situated within a radius of 200 feet from a lot used or reserved to be used for: a college or school; a hospital; public playground or park; a church or public library, provided that no such use shall be deemed to be nonconforming by reason of a subsequent erection or development of any such college, school, hospital, playground, park, church or library; - 9.
+No entrance or driveway to any premises on which any such use is conducted shall be situated within a radius of 200 feet from a lot used or reserved to be used for: a college or school; a hospital; public playground or park; a church or public library, provided that no such use shall be deemed to be nonconforming by reason of a subsequent erection or development of any such college, school, hospital, playground, park, church or library; - 6.
 Hotels, subject to the following conditions and restrictions: - a.
-The minimum lot area shall be ten (10) acres;
+The minimum lot area shall be ten (10) acres; - b.
+The minimum lot frontage shall be five hundred (500) feet; - Private access roads shall be provided from parking areas and buildings to public streets adequate to prevent congestion in the streets and avoid hazardous traffic conditions;

-- b.
-The minimum lot frontage shall be five hundred (500) feet; - c.
-Private access roads shall be provided from parking areas and buildings to public streets adequate to prevent congestion in the streets and avoid hazardous traffic conditions: - d.
+- d.
 Exterior lighting or other illumination shall be in such a manner, provided that the light source shall be shielded from any adjacent residence district or street; - e.
 Outside storage of trash, rubbish or other materials is prohibited, except in a completely screened area, such as a block wall screened by shrubs; - f.
 The property shall be served by municipal sanitary sewers only; - g.
 Off-street parking shall be provided and shall consist of at least one space for each guest room, plus at least twelve (12) spaces for each 1,000 square feet of "public space", or at least one and one-half (1.5) spaces for each guest room, whichever shall be greater.

-"Public space" for the purpose of this subparagraph (I)(7) shall be deemed to mean restaurants, cocktail lounges, bars, coffee shops, meeting rooms, conference rooms and ballrooms within a hotel.
+"Public space" for the purpose of this subparagraph (g)(6) shall be deemed to mean restaurants, cocktail lounges, bars, coffee shops, meeting rooms, conference rooms and ballrooms within a hotel.

-The parking requirements for hotels as defined in this subparagraph (I) shall be as provided in this subparagraph (I), any other provision of these regulations to the contrary notwithstanding.
+The parking requirements for hotels as defined in this subparagraph (g) shall be as provided in this subparagraph (g), any other provision of these regulations to the contrary notwithstanding.